 Once all committee members have had the opportunity to read the written component of the assessment, the oral component (approximately one hour in length) of the assessment is scheduled.
-All committee members must be present with at least one faculty member in the room with the student during the oral exam.
+All committee members must be present with at least one faculty member in the room with you during the oral exam.
 Following the oral examination, committee members meet to discuss the results and ballot on whether you pass or fail the assessment.
-The ballot meeting, which is scheduled in coordination with the Graduate School, may occur immediately following the oral exam or up to five days after the examination.
-All members of your committee must attend the oral exam and the ballot meeting and all must vote.
+The ballot meeting, which is scheduled in coordination with the Graduate School, may occur immediately following the oral exam or up to ten days after the examination.
+All members of your committee must attend the oral exam and the ballot meeting, and all must vote.
 The final ballot result is either a pass or fail.
-After the ballot meeting, the Office of Graduate Education will notify you in writing regarding the results.
-You are also free to contact your chair after the ballot meeting to receive and discuss the results.
+After the ballot meeting, your advisor will notify you regarding the results, and you may request written notification from the Graduate School.
+After the ballot meeting, you can also contact your chair to discuss the results.